Testing NSI suggested by the solar neutrino tension in T2HKK and DUNE

-In general the sensitivity of DUNE is better than that of T2HKK.
-We observe that the both experiments will exclude some of the regions suggested by the global analysis, although it is difficult for the both experiments to exclude the region near the origin (the standard scenario).
-The best fit point of the combined analysis of the solar neutrino and KamLAND data by Ref.\,\cite{Gonzalez-Garcia:2013usa} can be excluded at more than $10\sigma$, while the best fit point of the global analysis in Ref.\,\cite{Gonzalez-Garcia:2013usa} can be excluded at $3\sigma$, by both T2HKK and DUNE.
-For T2HKK the sensitivity is same for both NH and IH whereas for DUNE the sensitivity in IH is slightly better than NH.
+In general, the sensitivity of DUNE is better than that of T2HKK.
+We can see that both experiments will exclude some of the regions suggested by the global analysis, although it is difficult for both experiments to exclude the region near the origin (the standard scenario).
+The best-fit point of the combined analysis of the solar neutrino and KamLAND data by Ref.\,\cite{Gonzalez-Garcia:2013usa} can be excluded at more than $10\sigma$, whereas the best fit point of the global analysis in Ref.\,\cite{Gonzalez-Garcia:2013usa} can be excluded at $3\sigma$, by both T2HKK and DUNE.
+For T2HKK the sensitivity is same for both NH and IH, whereas for DUNE the sensitivity in IH is slightly better than NH.
 It is remarkable that the excluded region is relatively horizontal, i.e., the constraint is stronger in the direction of $\epsilon_N^f$ compared to the one of $\epsilon_D^f$.
-This is because the appearance probability $P(\nu_\mu\to\nu_e)$ is sensitive to $|\epsilon_{e\tau}|\sim |\epsilon_N^f|$ while $\epsilon_D^f\sim \epsilon_{ee}$ changes the magnitude of the matter effect and the accelerator based long baseline experiments with energy $E_\nu\sim$ a few GeV and with baseline lengths $L\sim$(1000km) are not very sensitive to the matter effect.
+This is because the appearance probability $P(\nu_\mu\to\nu_e)$ is sensitive to $|\epsilon_{e\tau}|\sim |\epsilon_N^f|$ whereas $\epsilon_D^f\sim \epsilon_{ee}$ changes the magnitude of the matter effect, and the accelerator-based long baseline experiments with energy $E_\nu\sim$ of a few GeV and baseline lengths $L\sim$(1000km) are not very sensitive to the matter effect.